nk2028/chinese-dialect-pronunciation-atlas/README.md

 ## Design

 The design of HDQT is divided into three parts: data source, frontend, and backend.
 The data is located at [nk2028/MCPDict](https://github.com/nk2028/MCPDict), the frontend is at [nk2028/hdqt](https://github.com/nk2028/hdqt), and this repository is the backend.
 The data source is the original MCPDict project, and the main part of this project is the Dockerfile.
 During the building of the Docker image, the MCPDict's build script is executed, and then the backend server is started to provide APIs for use by the frontend.
+The server is deployed on Google Cloud Run.

 ---